Rayner3103/CS201/ReadME.md

 Quick guide to pull this repository, create a Python virtual environment, install dependencies, and run the experiments.

+The source code may also be found at https://github.com/Rayner3103/CS201.git

 ## Directory Structure
 ```
 CS201